srg-imperial/GrayC/ISSTA-2023-AE/data/Evaluation/EVALUATION-VIA-CONTROLLED-EXPERIMENTS/Bug-finding-trails/README.md

 a() {
   L"<an invalid UTF-8 byte sequence>"
 ```
-This example crahsed an instrumented compiler but ended normally (with errors) with regular clang.
-We did not report this bug as it has stray charecters and in general, the source file is not valid UTF-8.
+This example crashed an instrumented compiler but ended normally (with errors) with a regular clang.
+We did not report this bug as it has stray characters, and in general, the source file is not valid UTF-8.

 Example D (Statically invalid and incomplete program):
 ```